js-d/bongard/README.md

 ## Next steps

 - Investigate model descriptions of abstract images, independent of the Bongard task.
 Indeed, this currently seems to be the bottleneck, not the abstract reasoning aspects.
-- Add an LLM evaluation of model responses: give an LLM the solution and a model response, and ask it to determine whether the response is correct
+- Add an LLM evaluation of model responses: give an LLM the solution and a model response, and ask it to determine whether the response is correct.
-- Evaluate more models than Haiku and Opus (including future releases targeting diagrams)
+- Evaluate more models than Haiku and Opus (including future releases targeting diagrams).
-- Do more prompt engineering to
+- Do more prompt engineering.
-- Evaluate via classification rather than description (that is, given 5 left images and 5 right images, place a new image in the correct group)
+- Evaluate via classification rather than description.
+That is, given 5 left images and 5 right images, ask the model to place a new image in the correct group.

 ## Resources